How authentication works in Active Directory

 UserLock and credential provider

 With this approach, UserLock maintains its non-interference in your Windows logon.
-But the UserLock credential provider ensures your MFA authentication process happens before the Windows session begins.
+But the UserLock credential provider ensures strong authentication happens before the Windows session begins.

-UserLock’s credential provider also allows you to prompt for MFA on User Account Control (UAC) prompts displayed during administrative tasks and “run as administrator” so you can add an extra layer of security when your users try to elevate privileges (key to preventing lateral movement).
+UserLock’s credential provider also allows you to enable strong two factor authentication on User Account Control (UAC) prompts displayed during administrative tasks and “run as administrator” so you can add an extra layer of security when your users try to elevate privileges (key to preventing lateral movement).

 UserLock and Windows Hello